MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/hropenabentrywithprovideruidsupport.md

 ---
 title: "HrOpenABEntryWithProviderUIDSupport"
-description: Describes HrOpenABEntryWithProviderUIDSupport provides syntax and parameters.
+description: The HrOpenABEntryWithProviderUIDSupport function opens the entry using the given support object instead of using the session and the address book.
 manager: soliver
 ms.date: 03/09/2015
 ms.audience: Developer